 Smaller suburban districts and out-state districts received far less.
 Forest Lake, Elk River and St. Francis combined, for example, received less than 5% of the amount allocated to either Minneapolis or St. Paul.
 The disparities led Rep. Kurt Daudt, R-Crown, House minority leader, to note the distribution isn’t fair to smaller districts and the money to Minneapolis and St. Paul never seems to be enough nor does it close the achievement gap.

 We believe there is some justification for the concentration of more dollars in districts with high concentrations of poverty based on the need to close the socio-economic achievement gap.
 However, that distribution model can be unfair to needy students in outstate schools as well as some metro districts.
 Once again, we are faced with free-and-reduced lunch counts serving as a surrogate for educational need with little supporting data.

 Funding needs to be defined and allocated to ensure all school districts receive a baseline allocation.
 This Editorial Board supports actions that will close the achievement gap for low-income students, but we need better educational metrics than poverty levels to close the gap.
 Summer school and COVID-19 related program funding must be adequate and equitable for all school districts, be they central city, metro area or outstate.

 The Minnesota Department of Education and the state need to provide data and accountability to the program, following up with specific measurements.
 MDE did not foresee this issue, or at least did not track it with data, but it should have worked with the school districts to identify needs and track outcomes.
 We should expect more complete data and clearly stated expectations going forward.

-– An editorial from the Adams ECM Publishers Editorial Board.
-Reactions welcome: Send to email@example.com.
+— An editorial from the APG of East Central Minnesota Editorial Board.
+Reactions are welcome.
+Send to: firstname.lastname@example.org.